-- receiving a Fail grade on the optional second-year paper - receiving a Fail grade on the Qualifying Exam - receiving two consecutive Unsatisfactory Progress evaluations
+- receiving a Fail grade on the optional second-year paper - receiving a Fail grade on one or both parts of the Qualifying Exam upon a second QE attempt - receiving two consecutive Unsatisfactory Progress evaluations

 Students meeting one or more of these criteria may be recommended to leave the program by their FAC.
 Students who do not receive Unsatisfactory Progress evaluations or meet the other criteria, but who wish to leave the program for other reasons, may do so via the normal Withdrawal process (see https://registrar.ucmerced.edu/policies/leaving-uc-merced).